The short version

 - Client web development— custom sites for small businesses across greater LA.
 Most builds are $2,500–$5,000 one-time, running on modern frameworks (Next.js, Astro) with proper SEO, mobile performance, and a CMS you can actually edit.

-- The tools — 76+ single-purpose browser tools for PDF, image, business, and developer tasks.
-All run entirely in your browser — your files never upload to a server.
-Free with a generous daily cap; the $39 one-time Pro license removes the cap across everything.
+- The tools — 83+ single-purpose browser tools for PDF, image, business, and developer tasks.
+All run entirely in your browser — your files never upload.
+Free with a generous daily cap; Personal ($39) removes the cap for one device, Studio ($199) adds unlimited team members and commercial use.

 - Print services + business automation — for small businesses that need both a website and business cards, or who want an internal tool built that replaces whatever SaaS they’re paying too much for.